 In the pilot phase, Master Trainers were identified and trained directly by the British Council.
-This cohort of Master Trainers further trained primary government school teachers across the four districts (Chitoor, Kurnool, West Godavari and Viziayanagaram) of Andhra Pradesh during the first year, 2014 -15.
+This cohort of Master Trainers further trained primary government school teachers across the four districts (Chittoor, Kurnool, West Godavari, and Vizianagaram) of Andhra Pradesh during the first year, 2014 -15.

-120 Master Trainers were identified and trained from the four districts (Viziayanagaram, Chitoor, Kurnool and West Godavari)
+120 Master Trainers were identified and trained from the four districts (Vizianagaram, Chittoor, Kurnool and West Godavari)

 monitoring and evaluation of impact and project outcomes.